For Danish click here.

 Note 2: Definition of voluntary work

-We define voluntary work with an activity or action where:
+We define voluntary work as an activity or action, which:

-- It is voluntary, meaning that is it performed without physical, legal or economic force.
-A person must not be threatened with financial or social sanctions (e.g. cut off from a social network) whose person no longer wishes to perform the task.
+- It must be voluntary, meaning that is it performed without physical, legal or economic force.
+A person must not be threatened with financial or social sanctions (e.g. cut off from a social network) when a person no longer wishes to perform the task.

-- It is executed to persons outside of the volunteer family and family.
+- It must be executed to persons outside of the volunteer family and family.

-- It benefits others than one and one's family.
+- It must benefit others than one and one's family.

-- It is formally organised.
+- It must be formally organised.
 This means that general help or spontaneous actions cannot be deemed volunteering.